Skip to content

 Model templates deployed in LLM pools have an optional key parameter to register themselves with a LiteLLM instance.
 LiteLLM is a powerful API that unifies all of your models into a single API, making developing apps with LLMs easier and more flexible.

 Our LiteLLM template automates the deployment of the API across a pool, database included.
 To deploy it using the Kalavai GUI, navigate to Jobs, then click on the circle-plus button, in which you can select a litellm template.
-Set the values of db_storage to litellm-db (or the one you used above).

 Deploy litellm